Stock market Notes –Stock Market, IPO, Promoters

 IPO is coming up with a public offer to raise the capital for the business needs.
 This is the first time that the company issues shares and goes public.

 After the IPO, the promoter holding gets diluted and part of the company is now public’s.

 The IPO is conducted, organized and managed by the registrars of the company like ‘Karvy’.

-1. Number of times the IPO subscribed is an important factor, the shares are alloted on quota basis that has: Retail, QIP (Qualified Institutional Placements), HNI (High Networth Individuals), Promoters, FII (Foreign Institutional Investors), Employees.
-Number of times IPO subscribed is the factor of total capital IPO subscribers are ready to pay divided by the capital raised by the company.
+1. The number of times the IPO subscribed is an important factor, the shares are allocated on quota basis that has: Retail, QIP (Qualified Institutional Placements), HNI (High Networth Individuals), Promoters, FII (Foreign Institutional Investors), Employees.
+A number of times IPO subscribed is the factor of total capital IPO subscribers are ready to pay divided by the capital raised by the company.